What is Content? It’s not Your Sales Copy

 Just try to compare it to real life products like magazines, books or even groceries.

-are – to some extent even the classifieds.
+are content – to some extent even the classifieds.

 The same applies to a book.
 The actual novel is the content not the description of it on the back cover.